Best Practices to Broadcast Outside

 - Microphones and other necessary audio equipment (often incorporated into the cameras).

-- Encoding software such as Wirecast, VidBlaster, or Adobe Flash Media Live Encoder, and a computer to run it on, or a hardware encoder such as the Digital Rapids TouchStream or the ultra-compact Teradek VidiU and VidiU Mini.
+- such as Wirecast, VidBlaster, or Adobe Flash Media Live Encoder, and a computer to run it on, or a hardware encoder such as the Digital Rapids TouchStream or the ultra-compact Teradek VidiU and VidiU Mini.

 - A reliable Internet connection that’s fast enough to handle your broadcast.